For her latest CD, "Lazy Afternoon," Los Angeles-singer Perla Batalla returned to her jazz roots to record with pianist Karen Hammack.

 "Once I met the group up here (at the World Theatre), we became instant friends.
 We kind of share the same mission, which is to celebrate Hispanic culture," Batalla said.
 "We're all on the same page in that regard.
 So part of my draw up there is the people of the area, basically."

 Batalla is Mexican-American and identifies as Mestiza, in homage to both her Spanish and Native American ancestry.
-She said while her music is delivered from that perspective, she invites all cultures to share in the musical experience.

 "It's also the whole community, not just the Hispanic/Latino community (she connects with).
 I don't like to separate other communities, because I think the community is a combination of both sides," she said.
 "I think that when I come out to Monterey, and connect with my audience, I think those lines are blurred and everyone comes together to celebrate something that is beautiful.
 That is my goal in any concert that I do."